 Wright is critical of the Right’s war on redistribution which he says is a threat to civilization.
 But he says that the fundamental change required to put the world on a sustainable footing is not necessarily anti-capitalist.
-Rather it requires a transition form short term to long term thinking.
+Rather it requires a transition from short term to long term thinking.

 Wright does not see this transition as easy.
-Indeed at times he appears to question whether such a transition is either likely or possible.
-He postulates that human inability to foresee or act with regard to long term consequences may be inherent to our kind, shaped by millions of years when we lived from hand to mouth hunter gathering.
+Indeed at times, he appears to question whether such a transition is either likely or possible.
+He postulates that human inability to foresee or act with regard to long term consequences may be inherent to our kind, shaped by millions of years when we lived from hand to mouth hunter-gathering.

 It is arguable that our environmental crisis is the result of inertia, greed and foolishness all encouraged by a concentration of power which gives the elite a vested interest in the status quo from which they prosper, long after the environment and general populace begin to suffer.
-Under this analysis we have a choice.
+Under this analysis, we have a choice.